Plato Writes about Socrates

 Are there other conclusions Plato intends the reader to draw?

-Here is probably the most salient one.
+Here is probably the most obvious one.

 By asking Euthrypho questions that force him into inconsistency, Socates is helping Euthyphro abandon his false beliefs about piety so that he can to live the life he thinks he is living.